Legal Administration Jobs

 - National Certificate: N5 Legal Secretary

 Please note that most employers will require you to have at least a Matric certificate (or an equivalent) before they will appoint you in this type of position.

 In some cases, an employer may be willing to employ you with only a Matric certificate, and may be willing to give you the opportunity to learn on the job.
 In other cases, an employer may be willing to hire you if you are busy studying toward a relevant tertiary course or qualification.
 Other employers may require you to have a Matric certificate, a relevant tertiary qualification, and a number of years of relevant experience.

 If you have general secretarial experience, and you are busy studying towards a legal course, you may also be able to find work in the field of legal administration.

 Studying your legal administration course via distance learning gives you the flexibility to fit your studies around your existing schedule.

 If you’re already working in the administrative environment, for example, and you want to earn a certificate to formalise your knowledge and skills, you can study on a part-time basis from home via distance learning.
 This means that you’ll be able to continue working, and gaining relevant practical experience, while you complete your studies.

-To find out how you can start preparing for your legal administration job today, simply fill in the form, and a Student Advisor will be in touch with you as soon as possible:
+To find out how you can start preparing for your legal administration job today, simply fill in the form at the bottom of the page, and a Student Advisor will be in touch with you as soon as possible.